 - Supplied row guards

-3. Surface Prep - Tertill works best when the terrain is relatively smooth.
+3. Prep the Surface - Tertill works best when the terrain is relatively smooth.
 Tertill has 4-wheel drive and will do its best to maneuver around rocks and ruts, but the time spent negotiating those is time away from weeding.
 A well-raked garden without rocks or ruts bigger than an inch is optimal.